ngzhankang/fullStackedWebDevelopmment/worksheets/weekly_report/weekly_report_7.md

 ## What have I done last week

--   Worked on...
--   Worked on...
--   Changed....
+-   Submitted fsp assignment.
+-   Prepare assignments for other modules.

 ## What do I plan to do next week

--   Worked on...
--   Worked on...
--   Changed....
+-   Touch up on assignments for other modules.

 ## Additional Thoughts

--   VSCode is sick.
--   This addon is fabulous.
--   Lecturer is awesome.
+-  Phase 1 ended.